yt-project/yt/doc/source/examining/loading_data.rst

 :ref:`halo_catalog`.
 The resulting product can be reloaded in a similar manner to the other halo catalogs shown here.

-For all halo catalog datasets, the halo positions will be cached to speed up subsequent field access.
-For extremely large datasets, this may increase memory usage indesirably.
-If this is the case, the caching of the positions can be disabled by providing ``cache_positions=False`` to ``yt.load``.

 .. _ahf:

 Amiga Halo Finder